Jeroenimo95/Jeroenimo95.github.io/ArcGIS Homepage/README.md

 In the code of the [Banner.html](https://github.com/Jeroenimo95/Jeroenimo95.github.io/tree/master/ArcGIS%20Homepage/src) file, the last two elements you will see in the _style_ section are the #topBanner and #resback.
 For both of these, you can see that we are simply applying a background image to the DIV and then placing the element. #topBanner is placing the header banner image and #resBack is placing the background image at a fixed position.

-1. Make sure new logo image doesn't exceed 960px by 120px,
+1. Make sure new logo image follows the give size restrictions and storage location
+2. Make new logo image public, and copy the url at the bottom of the overview page of the logo
+![sections-screenshot][share-screenshot]
+3. Go to _Organization_, to _Setting_, to _Home Page_ and click the <> icon in the toolbar of the banner section
+![banner-screenshot][banner-screenshot]
-2. place image url in the 'background' in the _#topBanner_ section
+4. place image url in the 'background' declaration in the _#topBanner_ section
 ```sh
 #topBanner {
   background: url(http://);